IQA Queries: Best Practices

 Use Required prompts in queries that are displayed using the Query Menu content item

-Using Required filter prompts (or the Require user to provide at least one valid value option) as opposed to Optional filter prompts ensures that the user cannot request all results, but must filter the request to a subset of results.
+Using Required filters (or the Require user to provide at least one valid value option) as opposed to Optional filters ensures that the user cannot request all results, but must filter the request to a subset of results.
 This can improve the response time of the query because fewer rows will be returned.